Haber: Hay, había, habría, hay que...

 Había mucho tráfico - There was a lot of traffic Había muchas personas - There were a lot of people

-Between the preterite and the imperfect, the second one is more common because it's descriptive, but sometimes we can use preterite to talk about something that "was there/existed/happened" for a short-ish amount of time usually, specific duration, and often quite dynamic (like things that involve action):
+Between the preterite and the imperfect, the second one is more common because it's descriptive, but sometimes we can use preterite to talk about something that "existed/happened" for a short-ish amount of time usually, specific duration, and often quite dynamic, like things that involve action, like events:

 Hubo una fiesta anoche - There was a party last night.